dragonix-11/microsoft-365-docs-pr.pl-PL/microsoft-365/compliance/create-a-report-on-holds-in-ediscovery-cases.md

    }
    #get information on the cases and pass values to the case report function
    " "
-   write-host "Gathering a list of Advanced eDiscovery cases and holds..."
+   write-host "Gathering a list of eDiscovery (Premium) cases and holds..."
    " "
    $edc =Get-ComplianceCase -CaseType Advanced -ErrorAction SilentlyContinue foreach($cc in $edc)